stefan-bergstein/Utilizing-the-Kaggle-Python-Docker-Container-image/README.md

    - test.csv
 ```

-You can either create the directories on the Linux system manually or via the Jupyter web UI:
+You can either create the directories on the Linux system manually or via the Jupyter web UI.

+The structure should look like this:
 ![directory structure](/images/dirs-notebook.jpg)

 ### Download a notebook
+Next, download the notebook that you like to try out.
+I am illustrating this with my one of my public Kaggle notebooks.

 ### Download the input data